Gluten-Free Sourdough Sandwich Bread

 Why Water Quality Is Important:

 I always use purified water when making sourdough or baking with yeast.
 Chlorine and chemicals in our tap water can kill your yeast and inhibit the rise.
-If you want the best rise, you must use purified water that doesn’t contain these chemicals.
+To achieve the best rise, use purified water that doesn’t contain these chemicals.

 Sourdough starter rising in a bowl.

 Step 3: Mix the wet and dry ingredients well.
-You want a wet dough, like a thick pancake batter.
+You want wet dough, like a thick pancake batter.

 Sourdough bread batter rising in a loaf pan.